 The next step is to examine your competitor’s back links for relevant keywords that would be important to you.
 With this information, a focused link-building program can be planned and implemented.
 Simply stated, by imitating the link building strategy of your top performing competitors will give you a clear advantage.

-Building links is an important function of search engine optimization.
-It interconnects your website to other websites by means of hyperlinks.
 The reason link building is so important is that Google uses your links to determine how to rank your pages with respect to others.
 If you get high-quality, relevant back links to your site in a scalable way, you will receive a greater amount of organic traffic, which in turn gives your website more authority and ultimately establishes and grows your brand.
 But link-building can be a big task and each website must be optimized on a case-by-case basis.

 In simple terms, a blogger who posts a link to your site from their post is creating a backlink.
 If a company is doing business with you and lists you as a partner on the page with a link that directs back to your homepage, this is a backlink.